Mikhail Gorbachev: The Birthmark The World Forgot

 In 1985, the U.S.S.R imported 17.9 million tonnes of grain to avoid starvation.
 You may remember Steve Jobs’ Macintosh was spreading like locust through the West right about then.

-In 1985, as thousands of prisoners languished in Stalin-era labor camps, Bill Gates was getting laid for the first time.
+In 1985, as thousands of prisoners languished in Stalin-era labor camps, Bill Gates and a legion of other Silicon Valley innovators were minting millions for themselves and their shareholders.

 In 1985, Larry King opened his 1st season for the fledging CNN network.
 Meanwhile, in the U.S.S.R, there was no independent media, no right of assembly, and criticism of the government was strictly forbidden.